Briggsby/AutomatedBayesCloudSelection/README.md

         int_vals = list(param.int_val)
         str_vals = list(param.str_val)

-        I assume that the _values property used was removed from Google Protocol Buffer

 Change the spearmint.sh file to direct to your spearmint folder (it defaults to your active site-packages folder/spearmint)

 Instance details taken from https://www.ec2instances.info/ on 20190622 (22 June 2019)